mozilla/updatebotdashboard/FUNCTIONALITY.md

 A `config.json` file controls the Bugzilla domain, URL templates, and library-to-category mappings.
 It also supports pointing queries at the Bugzilla test instance (`bugzilla-dev.allizom.org`) via the `use_test_domain` flag.

+Query URLs are built using `URLSearchParams`, with shared parameters (reporter, classifications, included fields) defined once and reused across both queries.

 ---

 ## Bug Parsing